James Grahme: After the death of James

 Grahme's wife Dorothy died in 1700, and he married as his second wife, Elizabeth Bromley, widow of George Bromley of the Middle Temple, and daughter of Isaac Barton, merchant of All Hallows Barking, at St. Olave's, Hart Street, London, by licence dated 4 March 1702.
 In September 1701 Grahme took the oaths to the government, and at the 1702 English general election was elected MP for Appleby, Westmorland.
 He was returned unopposed there at the 1705 English general election.
 After the death of his eldest son, Henry (in 1707, he took over the representation of Westmorland at the 1708 British general election.
 His voting in 1710 in favour of Henry Sacheverell made him popular in Westmorland and Cumberland and he was returned again at the 1710 British general election.
 He was returned again in 1713, 1715, and 1722.
 At the 1727 general election he retired from public life.

 In 1717 Grahme was elected mayor of Appleby by a large majority.
 In 1722 he was a deputy-lieutenant for Westmorland.
 For many years before his death Grahme had a house in Stratton Street, near Devonshire House, London.
-In the later part of his life he was often at Charlton, the Wiltshire seat of his son-in-law Lord Berkshire.
+In the later part of his life he was often at Charlton Park, Wiltshire, the seat of his son-in-law Lord Berkshire.
 He died there on 26 January 1730, and was buried there on 2 February.
 His epitaph in the church describes him as "servant to King Charles and King James the Second" and "faithful to both".

 Horace Walpole wrote that Grahme was a fashionable man in his day, and noted for his dry humour.
 The manuscripts at Levens Hall belonging to Josceline Fitzroy Bagot were described in the Historical Manuscripts Commission's 10th Report.
 Grahme seems to have destroyed all letters from his brother, Lord Preston, and from his close friend Lord Sunderland.
 He kept only two letters from James II.